-We adopt a graduated response approach to meeting a pupil's special educational needs and/or disabilities, which is called 'Assess, Plan, Do, Review'.
+We adopt a graduated response approach to meeting a student's special educational needs and/or disabilities, which is called 'Assess, Plan, Do, Review'.
 This means that we will:

-- Assess a child's special educational needs. - Plan the provisions to meet your child's aspirations and agreed outcomes. - Do put the provision in place to meet those outcomes. - Review the support and progress.
+- Assess a student's special educational needs. - Plan the provisions to meet the student's aspirations and agreed outcomes. - Do put the provision in place to meet those outcomes. - Review the support and progress.